jimfinnis/SimpleChat/ACTIONS.md

 it has not been set.
 - `$varname` will push the value of pattern variable `varname`, or `"??"` if not set - note that there is no `?` here, because you cannot set a pattern variable.

+## Pattern manipulation
+- `recurse` `(s --)` feeds the string back into the conversation system as if it were spoken to the bot, and stacks the result.
+Take care you don't recurse infinitely!
+- `next` `(p --)` specifies the subpattern block to use for preferential matching of the next input.

 ## Flow control